not-na/particlesim-pico/README.md

 with DMA support, double-buffering and smart redrawing while waiting for the DMA controller.

+## User Interface

+The only input method currently supported are the two buttons, `SELECT` and `RESET`.

+By pressing `SELECT`, you can cycle through the different modes that are supported.
+These are first all the static images and simulation stages and then the animations.

+`RESET` resets the current mode to its starting point.

+Pressing `RESET` while `SELECT` is pressed causes the device to reboot into `BOOTSEL`-Mode, allowing for firmware updates over USB.

 ## Hardware

 The electronics consist of the following items: